wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-data/includes/know-your-data.md

 ### Data in transit

-When data is moving, it’s considered to be _in transit_.
+When data is moving, it's considered to be _in transit_.
 For example, when you send an email, chat messages, or submit your personal details to make an order on a website.
-Data in this state is generally less secure than when it’s not moving.
-This is because it’s typically being exposed to the threats and vulnerabilities associated with the internet, private networks, devices, or other means of transfer.
+Data in this state is generally less secure than when it's not moving.
+This is because it's typically being exposed to the threats and vulnerabilities associated with the internet, private networks, devices, or other means of transfer.

 ### Data in use

-Data is considered to be _in use_ when it’s being accessed or used.
+Data is considered to be _in use_ when it's being accessed or used.
 This can include reading, processing, or making changes to data.
-This is generally when data is most vulnerable because it’s open to an individual or program.
+This is generally when data is most vulnerable because it's open to an individual or program.
 At that point, any vulnerabilities in the program or due to the human nature of the user, can put the data at risk.

 ### Data at rest

-When data is inactive, it’s considered to be _at rest_.
-Typically, this is when it’s not being used or moved on devices, applications, or networks.
-When data is in this state, it’s less vulnerable than when it’s in transit or in use, because it tends to be accessed infrequently and stored for archiving.
-For example, data that’s stored on a hard drive or remote storage services is at rest.
+When data is inactive, it's considered to be _at rest_.
+Typically, this is when it's not being used or moved on devices, applications, or networks.
+When data is in this state, it's less vulnerable than when it's in transit or in use, because it tends to be accessed infrequently and stored for archiving.
+For example, data that's stored on a hard drive or remote storage services is at rest.

 ## What is sensitive information?